annotation/text-fabric/tf/convert/app/transcription.md

 When empty elements occur, something must be done to anchor them to the text stream.

-*   *accidentally empty*:
-    When the element is empty, but could have had content, we add an empty «slot», with features derived from the attributes of the element.
-    This empty «slot» also gets the ZERO-WIDTH-SPACE (Unicode 200B) as character value.
+To such elements we add an empty «slot» with the ZERO-WIDTH-SPACE (Unicode 200B) as character/string value.
-*   *necessarily empty*:
-    When the element can never have content (as defined by the TEI guidelines), we add its attributes as features to the previous «slot» (if there is no such «slot», we make an empty «slot»).
-    We also add a feature `empty_`*tag*`=1` on that «slot»; *tag* is the name of the empty element.
-All attributes of such an element go into features `empty_`*tag*`_`*att*`=`*value* on the same «slot».

 ### «Slot»s in general